zuozhenggh/learning-library/developer-library/micronaut-oci-atp/deploy/deploy.md

   Note that it is important that you copy the JAR file that ends with `-all.jar` which represents the runnable JAR file.

-4. Push the Helidon native image to the VM
+4. Push the Helidon native image to the VM:

     ```
     # run on local machine to push to VM, from the directory that contains downloaded native image